ColinShaw/php-micro-test/README.md

-This is an incredibly small and not very featureful testing framework for cases when you want to perform tests but don't want to mess around with things like PHPUnit.
-Or when you wonder what is so special about other testing tools and would like to see an extremely simple alternative.
+This is an incredibly small and not very featureful testing framework for cases when you want to perform tests but don't want to mess around with things like PHPUnit, for use in extreme cases when you need to use PHP.
+Or when you simply wonder what is so endearing and special about certain popular testing tools and would like to see an extremely simple alternative since testing should be simple and something that is more often practiced.